magento/devdocs/src/guides/v2.4/graphql/mutations/company-team-mutations.md

 ## updateCompanyStructure mutation

-Use this mutation to update the company structure element's parent node assignment.
+Use the `updateCompanyStructure` mutation to change the parent node of a company team.

 ### Syntax